(at minute 7:04)

 In this podcast an experienced founder describes why . . .

 (at minute 21:54)

 Over the years I’ve struggled with how to think about competition.
 There are obvious competitors in your industry that you can find with a simple Google search, but I’ve found that the best founders think more deeply about this topic.

-The best founders fixate on their primary customer value proposition and who else fully or . . .
+The best founders fixate on their primary customer value proposition and who else . . .